Tunnelbliick/qunav2/README.md

 # Quna
 Yet another multipurpose (but mainly focused on osu!)
-Discord bot.
+Discord bot recode version 2.

 ## ℹ️ Information
 Quna runs on Discord.js v13 and is built on Typescript.
 She's owned, developed and maintained by [Tunnelblick#0001](https://discord.com/users/203932549746130944) and [Arumi#5555](https://discord.com/users/181380205670170624), and lives in Café Arumina.